tzvi909/OralMucosa/README.md

 │   ├── createscrnaseqsamplesheet.sh     # automate samplesheet creation for nf-core/scrnaseq input
 │   ├── runnf-corescrnaseq.slurm    # slurm shell script to run nf-core/scrnaseq (v.
 4.0.0) on raw FastQ data
-│   ├── species_mixing.R    # loads in both human and mouse alignments and assigns species labels to cell barcodes │   ├── pre-integration_seurat.R    # QC for both fibroblasts and epithelial cells │   ├── DoubletFinder.R     # Pre-processing cont. and single sample analysis
+│   ├── species_mixing.R    # loads in both human and mouse alignments and assigns species labels to cell barcodes │   ├── pre-process_seurat.R     # QC and filtering both fibroblasts and epithelial cells │   ├── DoubletFinder.R     # Pre-processing cont. and single sample analysis │   ├── pre-integration_seurat.R   # initial clustering and annotations for singlets for each sample
 │   ├── Integration_seurat.R    # Integration of preprocessed data from each species seperately, outputs umaps, pseudobulk volcanos and GSEAs and marker dotplots.
 │   ├── GSEA_plotting.R     # Script to plot GSEA results from DAVID as dotplots
 │   ├── epithelial_pseudotime.R     # pseudotime analysis for epithelial cells with monocle3